top of page

 This is our state of optimal regulation.
 It's not about being emotionless; it's about feeling present, connected, and in control.

-• Heartbeat: Your heart beats at a steady, regular rhythm.
+• Heartbeat: Your heart beats steadily.
 It's strong but not pounding.

-• Muscles: Your muscles are relaxed but ready for action.
+• Muscles: Your muscles are relaxed yet ready for action.
 Your jaw is unclenched, and your shoulders are down.

-• Stomach: Your stomach feels settled and calm.
-This is the "rest and digest" state, so your digestive system is working normally.
+• Stomach: Your stomach feels settled.
+This is the "rest and digest" state, so your digestive system works normally.

 • Breathing: Your breath is deep, slow, and comes from your belly.